TomasTomecek/devconf-2016-atomic-workshop/README.md

 docker volume rm mango
 ```

 `inspect` doesn't say which conatiners use the volume.
+You also need to run
+container if you want to know about content of a volume.

 #### build arguments

 https://docs.docker.com/engine/reference/builder/#arg

+Build time arguments (as environment variables) which don't leak to final image

 ```shell
 docker build --build-arg fruit=watermelon --tag=watermelon ./build_args